International Arrest Warrant

 3. Appeal to international organizations.
 The initiating state can request Interpol to issue a red notice.
 Within the European Union, states use the European Arrest Warrant (EAW) to expedite and simplify extradition procedures.

-4. Submitting a request to other countries.
+4. Submitting a request to other member countries.
 The request is sent through the Ministry of Foreign Affairs or the Ministry of Justice.
 In some cases, direct communications between law enforcement agencies are possible.

 The court is reviewing the legality of the detention and the possibility of extradition.
 A decision on whether to grant or deny extradition is made based on the evidence presented and applicable laws.
 Grounds for denial include: risk of human rights violations, political nature of the crime, refugee status, and statute of limitations having expired.